 The Summer Reading Challenge runs from Saturday 9 July until Saturday 10 September.
 You can sign up in libraries anytime over the summer holidays.
+You can find our list of Summer activities for children here.

 Presented by The Reading Agency in partnership with libraries and the Science Museum Group, Gadgeteers focuses on scientific innovation and creative thinking to inspire children to look at science in all its forms, and show that reading and science are for everyone!